HelloAIXIAOJI/JLang/docs/examples.md

-# JLang Examples
+# JiLang Examples

-This document contains examples of JLang programs that demonstrate various language features.
-These examples are designed to help you understand how to use JLang effectively.
+This document contains examples of JiLang programs that demonstrate various language features.
+These examples are designed to help you understand how to use JiLang effectively.

 ## Hello World

-The simplest JLang program:
+The simplest JiLang program:

 ```json
 {